Tutorial

 With the replaced battery and a bit of charge, the Kindle was up and running.
 I put it to use immediately but identified a few gripes.
 Thankfully, the MobileRead Forums exist and play host to a whole collection of hacks and tweaks.

 It took me a while to trawl through all the information required to get things up and operational - thanks largely due to the age of the device, meaning most resources have fallen victim to link rot - so this is a brief write-up of my chosen tweaks and modifications.
 These notes describe the process on the Kindle 3, but some of the information is transferable, and I’ve also taken very similar actions on a Kindle 4 and a Kindle 5.
+Most of what is written here is inapplicable to Kindles succeeding the Kindle 5.

 This isn’t a guide for the technically inexperienced, merely a collection of notes to wrap the fantastic but fractured works done by others into something a bit more comprehensible.